digitalspring/whitepaper/whitepaper.md

 transmission phase.
 (Recall that there, the group's members are notified about a new message and subsequently request it from members that already received it.)

+Finally, there's also the possibility that Bob is offline at the time the multicast group is created (or, more generally, at the time the sender adds him to the group).
+Then, when Bob comes back online, he wouldn't even know he is a member of the group, wouldn't have gotten the secret and also wouldn't have any neighbors.
+To prevent this, the sender puts a notification into Bob's queue in the DHT.
+Similarly to what the sender would send if Bob were online^[See the section [Adjusting the member list](#adjusting_memberlist).], this notification contains the group secret together with a list of other members such that Bob can establish a neighbor relationship with them as soon as he is back online.

 Security